 All motions, objections, responses, and briefs shall not exceed 4,000 words.
 Reply briefs shall not exceed 2,700 words.

-These type-volume limitations shall exclude the caption, signature block, and certificate of service.
+These type-volume limitations shall include footnotes, but shall exclude the caption, signature block, certificate of service, and certificate of compliance with the applicable type-volume limitations.
 Motions and opening briefs shall be combined and shall be considered one paper for purposes of type-volume limitations.

-Each pleading must contain a separate statement, immediately after the signature block, certifying that the pleading complies with the applicable type-volume limitations set forth in these Practice Standards. (e.g., “I hereby certify that the foregoing pleading complies with the type-volume limitation set forth in Judge Domenico’s Practice Standard III.A.1.”).
+Each pleading must contain a separate statement, immediately after the signature block, certifying that the pleading complies with the applicable type-volume limitations set forth in these Practice Standards. (e.g., “I hereby certify that the foregoing pleading complies with the type-volume limitation set forth in Judge Domenico’s Practice Standard III(A)(1).”).

 A party may file a motion to exceed the word limitation explaining the reasons why additional words are necessary.
 Any such motion shall be filed no later than three business days before the date the motion, response, reply, or other paper is due.